-2022 GHG Emissions Inventory Verification Plan Entergy Corporation
+2023 GHG Emissions Inventory Verification Plan Entergy Corporation

-Introduction
+1 Introduction

-This document provides details on the verification scope and process implemented to produce a limited level verification of the 2022 organization-wide GHG inventory ("GHG Assertion") for Entergy Corporation ("Entergy").
-The GHG Assertion made by Entergy requires the quantification of the GHG emissions produced during calendar year 2022, and is related primarily to stationary combustion of fossil fuels, and from purchased power, as well as from a number of minor sources.
-An overview of operations are provided in the Verification Report.
+This document provides details on the verification scope and process implemented to produce a limited level verification of the 2023 organization-wide GHG inventory ("GHG Assertion") for Entergy Corporation ("Entergy").
+The GHG Assertion made by Entergy requires the quantification of the GHG emissions produced during calendar year 2023, and is related primarily to stationary combustion of fossil fuels, and from purchased power, as well as from a number of minor sources.
+An overview of operations will be provided in the Verification Report.

-A Verification Risk Assessment was conducted during the verification planning stage; the results of which are provided in Section 6 of this document.
+A Verification Risk Assessment was conducted during the verification planning stage; the results of which will be provided in Section 6 of this document.
 Additionally, the results of the Risk Assessment informed the development of the Sampling Plan (see Section 7).

-The verification conclusion is delineated in the Verification Statement, and the verification findings are described further in the Verification Report.
+The verification conclusion will be delineated in the Verification Statement, and the verification findings will be described further in the Verification Report.

-Verification Scope
+2 Verification Scope

-Objective
+3 Objective